-The estimated sell-through of the Company's products from the independent distributors to retailers in 2022 decreased 25% from 2021.
-For the same period, adjusted NICS decreased 11%.
-These decreases are attributable to decreased consumer demand for firearms from the unprecedented levels of the surge that began in 2020 and remained for most of 2021.
-The greater reduction in the sell-through of the Company's products relative to adjusted NICS background checks may be attributable to the following:
+The estimated sell-through of the Company's products from the independent distributors to retailers in 2023 decreased 7% from 2022.
+For the same period, adjusted NICS decreased 4%.
+The greater reduction in the sell-through of the Company's products relative to adjusted NICS background checks may be attributable to aggressive promotions, discounts, rebates, and the extension of payment terms offered by the Company's competitors.